Timusan/timusan.github.io/ja/stories/web-shop.md

 	<p>After you have your corporate information structured, you will need to take a look at which features you wish to have inside your shop.
 How would you like your visitors to use the web shop?</p>

-	<p>In both the previous and this step, Shisaa.jp will give you guidance into getting your idea and structure fixed.</p>
+	<p>In both the previous and this step, shisaa.be will give you guidance into getting your idea and structure fixed.</p>

 </div>